 We have entered into various non-cancelable operating lease agreements for our offices and our distribution centers throughout the U.S. with original lease periods expiring through 2013.
-We recognize rent expense on our operating leases on a straight-line basis at the commencement of the lease.
 Certain of these leases have free or escalating rent payment provisions.
-We recognize rent expense under such leases on a straight-line basis over the term of the lease.
+We recognize rent expense under such leases on a straight-line basis over the term of the lease at the commencement of the lease.